Home Our People Gregory S. Milligan, CTP

 Chapter 11 Operating Trustee

-• Chapter 11 Operating Trustee for Harriett Heep-Schaffer in Austin, Texas in a high-profile and highly contentious bankruptcy case involving real property valued at more than $30 million After litigation and negotiations to clear clouds on the title, and defending a toll road condemnation proceeding, a plan was developed to obtain exit financing which provided sufficient funding to pay all creditors 100%, plus interest.
+• Chapter 11 Operating Trustee for Harriett Heep-Schaffer in a high-profile and highly contentious bankruptcy case involving real property valued at more than $30 million.
+After litigation and negotiations to clear clouds on the title, and defending a toll road condemnation proceeding, a plan was developed to obtain exit financing which provided sufficient funding to pay all creditors 100%, plus interest.
 This left ownership of the property with the Debtor, who ultimately realized an eight-figure net return.

 Chapter 11 Post-Confirmation Trustee and Plan Trustee